AlgoMaster Logo

 The two Customer instances are different objects with different Name values, but the comparer only looks at Email.
 The second Add returns false because, according to the comparer, the customer is already in the set.
 The set keeps the first instance it saw, including the original name.

 The two methods on the comparer have to agree.
 If Equals(a, b) is true, then GetHashCode(a) must equal GetHashCode(b).
 The contract is what lets the hash table find a candidate in O(1): the runtime first jumps to the bucket determined by GetHashCode, then walks that bucket calling Equals to find an actual match.
 If two equal objects produce different hashes, the runtime will look in the wrong bucket and report the value as absent.
-The _IComparer & IEqualityComparer_ lesson walks through this contract and the common ways to get it wrong.
+The _IComparer & IEqualityComparer_ lesson walks through this contract and the common ways to break it.

 The record Sku(string Code) gives Sku value-like equality.
 Two Sku instances with the same Code are considered equal, and GetHashCode is implemented in lockstep.
 The set treats them as the same value without any explicit comparer.
 This is one of the reasons records are a popular choice for identifier-like types in modern C#.